Immigration and economic growth are two of the more consequential topics in European studies today.

 The Nanovic Institute is pleased to welcome for the fall semester two visiting scholars who not only study these topics but are doing something about them.

 Poland has captured the attention of many observers interested in the competing claims of national sovereignty and transnational human rights.
 Prof. Tomasz Sieniow, for example, is one.
 He earned his Ph.D. in Law from the John Paul II Catholic University of Lublin and holds multiple posts in that university's Institute of European Studies and Faculty of Law.
 Prof. Sieniow's current research is to compare laws and policies regarding asylum and immigration in the European Union.
-His interests have had a practical extension: from 2001-2014, Sieniow coordinated his university's Legal Clinic for Refugees and he serves as President of the Board of the Rule of Law Institute Foundation.
+His interests have had a practical extension: since 2004, Sieniow coordinates his university's Legal Clinic for Refugees and he serves as President of the Board of the Rule of Law Institute Foundation.
 He previously was a visiting summer scholar at the Nanovic Institute in 2008.
 He now joins the institute as a semester fellow in order to compare Polish to current US approaches to immigration law, border protection, and deportation.

 Often in conversations about immigration in Europen, the topic of economic growth (or lack thereof) arises.
 How can such growth be stimulated in both effective and responsible ways?